Paul LernerProfessor of History

 Summary Statement of Research Interests

 Professor Lerner is a historian of nineteenth and twentieth-century Germany and Central Europe with particular interest in the history of the human sciences, Jewish history, gender, and the history and theory of consumer culture.
-He has written on the history of psychiatry, specifically on hysteria and trauma in political, cultural and economic context in the years around World War I in Germany, and he is now working on the reception and representation of department stores and modern forms of marketing and consumption in Germany and Central Europe.
-This project pays particular attention to the notion of the "Jewish department store" and the ways that various movements deployed images of Jews to critique excessive consumption or mass consumer society.
-Lerner is also part of a long-term project on gender in German Jewish history and has co-edited a volume of essays entitled: "Jewish Masculinities: German Jews, Gender and History."
+He has written on the history of psychiatry, specifically on hysteria and trauma in political, cultural and economic context in the years around World War I in Germany, and he recently published a book on the reception and representation of department stores and modern forms of marketing and consumption in Germany and Central Europe.
+Entitled "The Consuming Temple: Jews, Department Stores, and the Consumer Revolution in Germany, 1880-1949," the book appeared with Cornell University Press in Spring 2015.
+It pays particular attention to the notion of the "Jewish department store" and the ways that various movements deployed images of Jews to critique excessive consumption or mass consumer society.
+Lerner is also part of a long-term project and working group on German Jewish popular culture and has co-edited a volume of essays entitled: "Jewish Masculinities: German Jews, Gender and History."
+His current projects involve the history of German-speaking émigrés from Nazi-controlled Europe and a study of the ready-made clothing industry in Germany.
 Lerner's books can be found at: http://www.cornellpress.cornell.edu/cup_detail.taf?ti_id=3972 http://www.cambridge.org/catalogue/catalogue.asp?isbn=0521583659 and http://www.iupress.indiana.edu/product_info.php?products_id=155683

 Modern German and Central European History, European-Jewish history, History of Human Sciences/Psychiatry, Fascism

 Affiliations with Research Centers, Labs, and Other Institutions